 (i) no such award, together with any state injury award, shall result in the total pension the employee could have earned being exceeded; and (ii) where in any particular case there would be eligibility for an award but an award is not considered appropriate and/or less than any statutory maximum is to be awarded then there is prior consultation with the Executive Member responsible for Finance before making a final determination.
 106 To determine any application in relation to an employee's pension arising as a result of (a) the employee's marriage being dissolved; and/or (b) the employee's spouse / partner dying.
-Gene eral 107 To undertake all action including the signing of proxies on behalf the Council in respect of any bankruptcy, liquidation and/or receivership.
-108 To determine whether to make any payment to any parish and/or town council which provides services in relation to any Council matter subject to any costs being able to be met from within an existing budget (including any approved virement).
-Gove Governance 109 To the extent as provided for in Financial Regulations to review and amend the same including any supporting documents identified in the Financial Regulations.
+Gene ral 107 To undertake all action including the signing of proxies on behalf the Council in respect of any bankruptcy, liquidation and/or receivership.
+108 Gove Governance 109 To the extent as provided for in Financial Regulations to review and amend the same including any supporting documents identified in the Financial Regulations.

-Additional delegations to the Director, Legal and Democratic (Monitoring Officer) (Back to Scheme Contents) Ref Delegation 110 To exercise all statutory powers of the "Monitoring Officer".
+Additional delegation ns to the Corporate Director, Legal and Democratic (Monitoring Officer) (Back to Scheme Contents)

+Ref Delegation 110 To exercise all statutory powers of the "Monitoring Officer".
 111 To authorise, institute, defend, appear in and settle legal proceedings or disputes in contemplation of legal proceedings (including any appeal, review of similar proceedings against any action or proceedings in any tribunal, inquiry, hearing or other forum of legal proceedings) by or on behalf of the Council, together with power to undertake all preliminary or further work as s/he considers appropriate.
 112 To instruct/appoint and/or authorise any person (including counsel and/or any consultant) or body to undertake work and/or act for and/or on behalf of the Council in respect of any legal issue (including any legal proceedings, tribunals, hearings and/or inquiries) relating to the Council including whether to outsource any legal work.
-113 Subject to such initial prior consultation with the Executive Lead for the Place Directorate as s/he considers appropriate to undertake all action in respect of any trespass on Council owned land including action to secure the cessation of the trespass and/or to seek to prevent its recurrence.
-114 To undertake all action in connection with the preparing and/or issuing of any: (a) licence, lease, transfer and/or, conveyance concerned with the acquisition and/or disposal of any interest in land or property; and/or (b) easement and/or wayleave, including in consultation with the Executive Lead for the Place Directorate, determining any rent level, fee and all other terms associated within any such document.
+113 Subject to such initial prior consultation with the Executive Director - Place as s/he considers appropriate to undertake all action in respect of any trespass on Council owned land including action to secure the cessation of the trespass and/or to seek to prevent its recurrence.
+114 To undertake all action in connection with the preparing and/or issuing of any: (a) licence, lease, transfer and/or, conveyance concerned with the acquisition and/or disposal of any interest in land or property; and/or (b) easement and/or wayleave, including in consultation with the Executive Director - Place, determining any rent level, fee and all other terms associated within any such document.
 115 To undertake all action in connection with the preparing and/or issuing of any contract, notice, order, permit, certificate, requisition or other document including any: (a) byelaw; (b) contract relating to the supply of any good and/or service; (c) order for the control of drinking in public places and/or a public spaces protection order; (d) notice and/or order relating to any vehicle; (e) stop notice; (f) temporary stop notice;